Motorcyclist dies from injuries following crash on Hawaii island

-A man has died from his injuries following a crash that happened this morning on Highway 130 on the Big Island.
+A man has died from his injuries following a crash that happened Wednesday morning on Highway 130 on the Big Island.

 He has been identified as Nolan Remmers, 70, of Pahoa.